 4. The Charred Broccoli + Tiramisu at Wulf & Lamb

-One of my favourite vegetables are broccoli, and at Wulf & Lamb they have this charred broccoli with grated Porcini mushroom on top.
-It’s hard to describe the taste, its very hearty and savoury and the perfect dish to have so that you have space to enjoy their tiramisu afterwards.
+One of my favourite vegetables is broccoli, and at Wulf & Lamb, they have this charred broccoli with grated Porcini mushroom on top.
+It’s hard to describe the taste, it’s very hearty and savoury and the perfect dish to have so that you have space to enjoy their tiramisu afterwards.
 It’s served with coffee meringues and is one of the best things I’ve eaten this year!
 The staff is really friendly and kind as well.

 5. Flavourful Mezze at Tabun Kitchen

 This place is just wonderful.
 Plenty of vegan options on the menu.
 Chic interiors and delicious food.
 The food is very flavourful and fresh.
 Simply the best Palestinian food I’ve ever had.
 I still dream of the Z’atar fries with the chilli and garlic dip.
 Friendly and warm staff.
 Excellence, in short.